bewagner/bewagner.github.io/_drafts/my-pleco-setup.md

 Anki is a spaced repetition app.
 It allows for richer content, like music and images, in your flashcards.
-I've made positive experiences using it to learn for classes.
+I've made positive experiences using it to learn for university.

 But for Mandarin I found Pleco to be superior.
 Using Anki would have meant using two apps.